admc/wd/README.md

 Example [here](https://github.com/admc/wd/blob/master/examples/promise/wait-for.js).

-Library of commonly used asserter [here](https://github.com/admc/wd/blob/master/lib/asserters.js).
+Library of commonly used asserters [here](https://github.com/admc/wd/blob/master/lib/asserters.js).

 ### Adding custom methods

-You may add method using the following method:

 - `wd.addAsyncMethod(name, method)`: This is for regular async methods with callback at the end.
 This will not only add the method to the async browser prototype, but it will also wrap the method and add it to the promise and promiseChain prototypes.
 - `wd.addPromiseMethod(name, method)`: This is for methods returning promise but NOT USING CHAIN internally.
 This will not only add the method to the promise browser prototype, but it will also wrap the method and add it to the promiseChain prototype (but not to the async prototype).